Characters: Austin Powers Trilogy

 - Bald of Evil: When he decides to become evil in the third film, his hair falls out.

 - Butt Monkey: Often on the receiving end of Dr. Evil's verbal abuse.

-- Dangerously Genre Savvy: He is not the idiot his father is — he is aware that Austin will escape his death traps, that Dr. Evil should just cut to the chase and kill Austin when he has the chance, and that his plans will blow up in his face.
-In the first film he invokes Why Don't Ya Just Shoot Him? when his father places Austin in a Death Trap, offering to get his own gun from his room and do it himself, but is shut down.
+- Dangerously Genre Savvy: He is not the idiot his father is—he is aware that Austin will escape his death traps, that Dr. Evil should just cut to the chase and kill Austin when he has the chance, and that his plans will blow up in his face.
+In the first film, he invokes Why Don't Ya Just Shoot Him? when his father places Austin in a Death Trap, offering to get his own gun from his room and do it himself, but is shut down.

 - Deadpan Snarker: Very deadpan in response to his father.

-- Jerk Ass: Somewhat depending on the situation.
+- Jerkass: Somewhat depending on the situation.

-- Luke, I Am Your Father: the second film reveals he's actually Dr. Evil's lovechild with Frau.
+- Luke, I Am Your Father: The second film reveals he's actually Dr. Evil's love child with Frau.

-- Only Sane Man: To an extant, him and Number Two.
+- Only Sane Man: To an extent, him and Number Two.
 However, while Number Two is silently exasperated with Dr. Evil's idiocy, Scott is open in calling his father an inept moron with stupid plans.